ccaique-lima/lanyon/_posts/2023-08-16-neutropenia-predict.md

 Future work could involve creating new input variables using complete data versions, as this study utilized minimal datasets.
 Studies like ⁸ could provide insights into incorporating additional attributes, such as hemogram results containing hemoglobin, platelets, leukocytes, lymphocytes, monocytes, basophils, eosinophils and other relevant parameters, observing their correlations to improve model performance.
 All that mentioned are improvements that can be made to increase the number of patients that actually died, as the model learned well from patients that didn’t die.
 One approach to look is that the prediction of dying can be costly and it’s best to be more conservative in complex health problems.

-> Ethics Considerations: We underscore the ethical considerations in our classification and regression modeling approach for medical predictions.
+> ⚠️ Ethics considerations: we underscore the ethical considerations in our classification and regression modeling approach for medical predictions.
 However, we recommend that future work delve deeper into analyzing potential bias and disparities within historical data, particularly related to gender, race and other protected characteristics.
 Furthermore, we suggest implementing a robust system for ongoing monitoring to assess the ethical and equitable performance of the models over time.
 Exploring model interpretation methods is advisable to provide clearer insights into decision-making, enhancing transparency and understanding.
 Additionally, protocols for disputes and appeals should be established, enabling individuals to question predictions perceived as unfair or inaccurate.
 These recommendations will strengthen the ethical integrity of future data science applications in the medical domain, while fostering more equitable and informed decisions for patients and healthcare professionals.

 <br>